NrgXnat/docker-images/slicer/slicer-notes.md

 * BRAINSFit
     * Register a three-dimensional volume to a reference volume
     * Good test case.
+    * On second thought...
+Has a lot of parameters.
+May be too complex for me to learn for a test.
 * BRAINSLabelStats
     * Compute image statistics within each label of a label map.
     * I don't think we have any "label maps".
 I also don't know what one is.
 * BRAINSROIAuto
     * create a mask over the most prominant forground region in an image
     * Sounds interesting.
 Not sure why it is useful, but I could test it.
+    * On second thought...
+Has a lot of parameters.
+May be too complex for me to learn for a test.
 * BRAINSResample
     * collects together three common image processing tasks that all involve resampling an image volume: Resampling to a new resolution and spacing, applying a transformation (using an ITK transform IO mechanisms) and Warping (using a vector image deformation field).
     * Could be interesting, but it seems like this would require a lot of setup.
 Not sure how to assemble the transformation and the "vector image deformation field".